Crafting the Perfect Stream through OBS Using Creative Backgrounds

 In this blog post, I expand on my previous blog to show adding in a virtual greenscreen and including additional participants with NDI® (Network Device Interface) sources.
 I am running the Windows Microsoft Teams app version 1.3.00.32283 (64-bit).

-For this tutorial, I will be using Microsoft Teams; however, there are other software programs (such as Skype) that also have NDI support.
+For this tutorial, I will be using Microsoft Teams; however, other software programs (such as Skype) also have NDI support.
 First, you need to get Microsoft Teams enabled for your user by an admin.
 It is important to note that only the person who will be running OBS will need this enabled.
-Other users on the call simply interact with Teams as they would in a normal call.
+Other users on the call interact with Teams as they would in a normal call.

 After NDI has been enabled for you user, you will need to enable NDI within your Team’s settings.